Active | April 06 2016

 The redrafted bill that passed favorably out of the ENRA Committee by a vote of 13-1 on February 2, 2018, has its good and bad elements.
 The bad: the bill fails to provide remedy for violations of compliance, and was diluted significantly by removing the fees required for paper and reusable bags, which are essential components of working legislation to meet the goals of plastic pollution mitigation and a paradigm shift in consumer behavior away from single-use and toward sustainable re-use.
 Additionally, by rendering all existing municipal ordinances in Massachusetts null and void after the August 1, 2019 enactment date, many stronger bag restriction rules currently in place will be vacated upon enactment.

-However, the good outweighs the bad: the bill closes the thickness loophole and bans thin-film plastic bags and paper bags that are not recyclable and made from recycled content, and specifically allows for municipalities to pass additional restrictions - such as the fees on paper that data proves are essential to incentivize the use of reusable bags- after enactment.
+However, there are good elements and opportunities ahead for course correction: the bill closes the thickness loophole and bans thin-film plastic bags and paper bags that are not recyclable and made from recycled content, and specifically allows for municipalities to pass additional restrictions, such as the fees on paper that data proves are essential to incentivize the use of reusable bags, after enactment.
 The redrafted bill was strengthened significantly from the original draft in another section by removing the application of the law only to stores of 3,000 sq ft and larger and instead, applies to all retail and restaurant establishments - and not only in the 61 municipalities with current regulations but in all 351.

-This is strong legislation that we support, and it appeals to legislators across the aisle as it would be good for the environment by mitigating plastic debris and good for business by providing consistency for bag regulation for those doing business in the state.
+This is decent legislation that we support with an amendment to add the fee on paper bags, and it appeals to legislators across the aisle as it would be good for the environment by mitigating plastic debris and good for business by providing consistency for bag regulation for those doing business in the state.
 This bill would be precedent-setting, and we're working hard to try to get it passed.

-3. Let your State House and Senate electeds know that you are happy this bill is moving forward, and that you hope they will vocally champion it moving ahead, helping usher it to passage!
+3. Residents can let your MA State House and Senate electeds know that you hope as this bill moves forward that your electeds will vocally champion adding the amendment for a charge on paper bags back in, helping usher it to passage!
 Not sure who your electeds are or how to reach them?
 Visit this site or email for help.

-4. Consider writing a letter to the editor of your local MA publication, to help inform your community about this excellent opportunity and urge others to call upon their state electeds to champion this legislation (H. 4234).
+4. Consider writing a letter to the editor of your local MA publication, to help inform your community about this excellent opportunity and urge others to call upon their state electeds to champion this legislation (H. 4234) with an amendment calling for a charge on paper bags.
 Not sure how to write or submit a letter to the editor?
 Give us a shout, we can help!

 5. Get involved with the Surfrider Foundation Massachusetts Chapter to help lead the way on plastic pollution mitigation in Mass!
 The chapter meets beginning at 6:30PM on the first Wednesday of every month in Davis Square, Somerville.
 FMI.
 You can also email with any questions.